Alzheimer’s and Dry Mouth

 Confusion with time or place

-Confusion with time or place like getting confused about what day of the week it is.
+Confusion with time or place, an example being confused about what day of the week it is.

 Trouble understanding visual images